cyanel-it/tp-api/README.md

 # Goal overview

-Goals are:
+Across this tuturial, goals are:

+* Think your API (TP 1 with excel or google sheet)
-* Design "YOUR NEW API" available at http://museumhub.com/api/v1/.
-This API has endpoints to search in different museums
+* Design "YOUR NEW API" (TP 2 with Swagger Editor)
-* Generates code of the API (for Python flask)
-* Create a python application and integrate the generated API in a Python application
+* Create a Python or PHP application and code the API you have just defined
-* Make your application up and running locally
-* Add Mocks (samples) to test only the API
-* Modify the application to call museum API instead of mocks
+* Add to your application requests to call the museum API

 # Materials

+- Google sheet
 - The Swagger editor at https://editor.swagger.io
 - The metropolitan of Art Museum API documentation:  https://metmuseum.github.io
-- Python on your computer
+- Python or PHP on your computer

-# Step 1: Think the API
+# TP 1: Think the API

 Create a Google Sheet or Excel to define what your API is able to do (how are requests and response).

 You must provide a proposal for the API which is able to make call across museums.

-Enpoints are:
+Enpoints to define are:

 | Endpoints | Description | Possible operations |
 |-----------|-------------|-----------|